chrisscott/vipgo-site-template/README.md

     ```

     * `repo` will use this repo to configure your site.
-    * `custom.vip-repo` is the GitHub git URL to the repo provided by VIP for the site you are configuring.
+    * `vip-repo` is the GitHub git URL to the repo provided by VIP for the site you are configuring.
     * The site will live in `www/vipsite`

-    Here's what a full `sites` section would might like if the git repo was named `vipsite` and we want to use that as the hostname as well:
+    For example, here's what a full `sites` section would might like if the git repo was named `vipsite` and you want to use that as the hostname as well:

-    ```
+    ```yaml
     sites:
-      # The wordpress-default configuration provides an installation of the
-      # latest version of WordPress.
       vipsite:
         repo: git@github.com:chrisscott/vip-go-vvv-site-template.git
         hosts: